wlanslovenija/nodewatcher/docs/node_config.rst

    :param enabled: True if the interface should be enabled.
    :type enabled: bool

-An abstract mixin is provided for configuring interface which may be used for routing purposes by the registered routing protocols.
+An abstract mixin is provided for configuring interfaces which may be used for routing purposes by the registered routing protocols.
 In case an interface should support routing, it should include the mixin among its bases.